-In the spirit of transparency and democracy, we bring you important information from the Independent Electoral Officer regarding EPPF's ongoing Board of Trustees elections.
-Your participation in this process is crucial, as it shapes the future of EPPF.
-We encourage all eligible members to engage actively in this process.
+As we continue to evolve, so does our governance structure.
+In this edition, you will find important information from the Independent Electoral Officer regarding our ongoing Board of Trustees elections.
+Your participation is vital, and we encourage each member to engage in this democratic process.